How To Use Stochastic Indicator

 Often, these signals cannot be relied upon when the price trend is strong.

-3 Important Tips This uses stochastic
+3 Important Tips uses stochastic indicator

-To minimize false signals when applying how to read the Stochastic indicator, do not do technical analysis in just one-time frame.
+To minimize false signals when applying how to read the Stochastic indicator, do not do technical analysis in just a one-time frame.
 For example, if the price is making an uptrend move in the H4 time frame, observe the oversold moment in the H1 time frame also before making an open buy.

 In addition to understanding how to read the Stochastic indicator, you should also use indicators or other methods of technical analysis as support.
 You can use price action, chart pattern, or other indicators such as the Moving Average.

 You can add level 50 to the Stochastic indicator.
 How to right-click the indicator then select "Stoch properties".
 On the "Levels" tab, click "Add" then enter the number 50 and press OK.

 How to read the Stochastic indicator with an additional level 50 is:

 Stochastic has dropped from overbought levels, crossing% K and% D has also indicated sell.
 Although there are already 2 bearish signals, traders may not open a sell position before the price drops to break the level 50.
 Here is an example of the graph: